Malena Sweers

 Evidence

-In 2014 the American Congress of Obstetricians and Gynocologists (ACOG) released a statement that the single most important thing someone can do to decrease their change of cesarean is to have "the continuous presence of support personnel, such as a doula”.
+In 2014 the American Congress of Obstetricians and Gynocologists (ACOG) released a statement that the single most important thing someone can do to decrease their chance of cesarean is to have "the continuous presence of support personnel, such as a doula”.

 A 2017 systematic Cochrane review showed that having continuous labor support makes one more likely to have a vaginal birth, shorter labor, less likely to have a cesarean delivery, instrument-assisted delivery (vacuum, forceps), regional pain medication, low APGAR scores, or a negative birth experience.